1999–2000 Golden State Warriors season: Off-season

+Regular season

-The Warriors struggled losing 16 of their first 18 games of the regular season, as head coach P. J. Carlesimo was fired after a 6–21 start to the season, and was replaced with General Manager Garry St. Jean, where the team suffered a 12-game losing streak between December and January.
+Despite the addition of Blaylock and Vonteego Cummings, the Warriors struggled losing 16 of their first 18 games of the regular season, as head coach P. J. Carlesimo was fired after a 6–21 start to the season, and was replaced with General Manager Garry St. Jean.
+The team suffered a 12-game losing streak between December and January, and later on held a 12–35 record at the All-Star break.
 Second-year star Antawn Jamison, Chris Mills, Erick Dampier and Terry Cummings all missed large parts of the season due to injuries.
 At mid-season, the Warriors traded John Starks to the Chicago Bulls, and acquired second-year guard Larry Hughes, and former Warriors forward Billy Owens from the Philadelphia 76ers in a three-team trade.
 The Warriors lost 23 of their final 26 games of the season, and finished in sixth place in the Pacific Division with a 19–63 record, missing the NBA playoffs for the sixth consecutive year.

-Jamison showed improvement averaging 19.6 points and 8.3 rebounds per game, but was out for the remainder of the season due to a season-ending knee injury after 43 games.
+Hughes averaged 22.7 points, 5.9 rebounds, 4.1 assists and 1.9 steals per game in 32 games after the trade, while Jamison showed improvement averaging 19.6 points and 8.3 rebounds per game, but only played just 43 games due to a season-ending knee injury.
 In addition, Donyell Marshall averaged 14.2 points and 10.0 rebounds per game, while Mills provided the team with 16.1 points and 6.2 rebounds per game in only just 20 games, Jason Caffey provided with 12.0 points and 6.8 rebounds per game, and Blaylock contributed 11.3 points, 6.7 assists and 2.0 steals per game, and led the Warriors with 101 three-point field goals.

-Meanwhile, Vonteego Cummings contributed 9.4 points and 3.3 assists per game off the bench, while on the defensive side, Dampier averaged 8.0 points and 6.4 rebounds per game in only just 21 games, Terry Cummings contributed 8.4 points and 4.9 rebounds per game in only just 22 games, and Adonal Foyle provided with 5.5 points, 5.6 rebounds and 1.8 blocks per game.
+Meanwhile, Vonteego Cummings contributed 9.4 points and 3.3 assists per game, while on the defensive side, Dampier averaged 8.0 points and 6.4 rebounds per game in only just 21 games, Terry Cummings contributed 8.4 points and 4.9 rebounds per game in only just 22 games, Owens provided with 6.4 points and 6.8 rebounds per game in 16 games, and Adonal Foyle averaged 5.5 points, 5.6 rebounds and 1.8 blocks per game.

-During the NBA All-Star weekend at The Arena in Oakland in Oakland, Jamison was selected for the NBA Rookie Challenge Game, as a member of the Sophomores team, and also selected to participate in the NBA Slam Dunk Contest; however, he did not participate in either event due to injury.
-Before the mid-season trade, Hughes also participated in the Slam Dunk Contest while playing for the 76ers.
+During the NBA All-Star weekend at The Arena in Oakland in Oakland, Jamison was selected for the NBA Rookie Challenge Game, as a member of the Sophomores team, and also selected to participate in the NBA Slam Dunk Contest; however, he did not participate in either event due to his knee injury.
+Before the mid-season trade, Hughes participated in the Slam Dunk Contest while playing for the 76ers.
+The Warriors finished last in the NBA in home-game attendance, with an attendance of 509,171 at The Arena in Oakland during the regular season, which was 29th in the league.